 An - as yet unfulfilled - objective of mine is to catch a 13.5-kilo (30 lb.) snapper.
 I have come close a few times but never actually landed the really big one.
-Just off the Hen and Chicken Islandsgroup of islands off the East coast of the North, North Island of New Zealand a couple of years ago I thought I had finally cracked it.
+Just off the Hen and Chicken Islands, off the East coast of the North, North Island of New Zealand a couple of years ago I thought I had finally cracked it.

 It was not to be.
 My knot failed just as the fish neared the boat.

 I could clearly see the huge snapper as it just rolled its head downward - that was all.
 Not a hard lunge - no vicious pull - just a roll away and down.
 It kept on going down, slowly but purposely.
 I stood there watching my rod that was now straight, and saw the line lying slack in the water.

 Slowly I reeled in till the line-end lifted off the water.
 At the end of the trace was a little curl of line where the hook had been.
 That little curl irrefutable evidence that my knot had failed.

 No amount of yelling, "Bother, golly, gosh, and darn it" could bring that fish back.
 No amount of "If only" could disguise the fact that my knot simply came undone.